Doulos/debug_systemc/README.md

 ## Debugging

-Note that building and running the ctests will indicate all tests passed, but that is because we intentionally test for the "simulation FAILED" string.
+Note that building and running the ctests will indicate all tests passed, but that is because we intentionally test for the "Simulation FAILED" string.
 There is a .gdbinit file in this directory.
 To enable automatic loading you will need to enable this in `$HOME/.gdbinit`  by inserting the following:

 ```gdb
 add-auto-load-safe-path /PATH/TO/THIS/DIRECTORY